+Warning!
 Use only ZOLL ventilators marked with the MR Conditional symbol in an MRI environment.
 Figure 6-4 shows the MR Conditional label and describes the location of it on ventilator models supporting MRI environments.
 Figure 6-5 shows an example of MR Conditional label placement the Z Vent ventilator model.
 Before using the ventilator in an MRI environment, it is important that you read and understand all warnings in the "MR Conditional Equipment" section of Chapter 1

 Warning!
-The ventilator must be placed behind the 2000 Gauss line.

-ZOLL offers 12 ft patient circuits to accommodate the length required to place the ventilator behind the 2000 Gauss line.

 Warning!
+The ventilator must be placed behind the 130 Gauss line.
+ZOLL offers 12 ft (3.7 m) patient circuits to accommodate the length required to place the ventilator behind the 130 Gauss line.
 The use of longer breathing circuits may increase the risk of self-triggering ventilator breaths.
 Reducing the pressure trigger sensitivity may solve this problem.